 - Bluetooth Low Energy (BLE) and NFC remain popular for mobile unlocking

 📈 Trendline: Multi-protocol support will be a baseline requirement by 2026, especially for smart lock manufacturers looking to integrate into larger ecosystems.
+Modern smart access hardware platforms must now support cross-ecosystem compatibility.

 Outlook: The winning brands will be those that either unify multiple protocols or offer stable bridges for third-party integration.

-4. Biometrics and AI-Driven Access are No Longer Premium Features
+Biometrics and AI-Driven Access are No Longer Premium Features

 - Smarter recognition systems that combine biometrics with behavioral data